venkateshsundaram/state-jet/website/docs/intro.md

 ## Stack

 StateJet operates on both the client and server sides.
 It is framework-agnostic, compatible with Next.js, Create React App, Vite, and more.
-It also supports TypeScript.

 ## Where to Go from Here